supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LabIntro-V2.md

     ![](../Media/start2.png)

 1. To get the lab environment details, you can select the **Environment** tab.
+Additionally, the credentials will also be emailed to your email address provided at registration.

     ![](../Media/env.png)